hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 | **Availability**          | Widely available with more choices      | Limited choices and availability               |
 | **Lifespan**              | Consists of various moving parts        | Finite number of writes due to NAND flash      |

+- Pen Drives
+    - used to store data that is to be transferred
+        - from one computer to another
+        - because of ease of portability

 ---